-Chords can be categorised based on the number of notes they are constructed from and include triads, seventh chords and extended chords.
+Chords can be categorized based on the number of notes they are constructed from and include triads, seventh and extended chords.

-Triads are chords that consist of three notes, the root note, third and fifth.
+Triads consist of three notes, the root note, third and fifth.

-There are four types, or qualities of triad chords.
+There are four types, or qualities of triad.
 These are known as major, minor, augmented and diminished and are the among the most common chords played on guitar.

-Seventh chords are simply triads that include the seventh interval from the root note of the chord.
+These are simply triads that include the seventh interval from the root note.
 Again, if this doesn’t make a lot of sense right now, don’t despair, this will become much clearer as we go along.

 Open and closed position chords

-Most beginner guitarists will start out by learning open position chords.
-Open position chords include open strings (unfretted strings) and are played in the first three or four frets.
+Most beginner guitarists will start out learning open position chords.
+These shapes include open strings (unfretted strings) and are played in the first three or four frets.

-Closed position chords (also known as barre chords) do not contain open strings and require the strings to be ‘barred’ across one fret (please see image below), replicating the nut, and preventing any open strings from ringing out.
+Closed position aka barre chords do not contain open strings and require the strings to be ‘barred’ across one fret (please see image below), replicating the nut, and preventing any open strings from ringing out.

 Barre chords can be played anywhere on the neck of the guitar.
-Typically guitarists tend to learn these once they have mastered open position chords as open position chord shapes are incorporated in barre chords, along with barring the entire fret closest to the nut using the index finger.
+Typically guitarists tend to learn this once they have mastered open position shapes as they are incorporated in barre chords, along with barring the entire fret closest to the nut using the index finger.

-Open and closed position chords are just two examples of different chord voicings e.g. playing the same chord utilising different positions on the guitar neck.
+Open and closed positions are just two examples of chord voicings e.g. playing the same chord utilizing different positions on the guitar neck.